CS341W-Admin/drive-thru/README.md

    4. Current amount in the cash drawer

 ### 2. Payment System
-1. The cost of each sandwich will be stored in a pricing table, represented by a JS object. _NOTE: You can optionally store the price in the same object as the ingredients._
+1. The cost of each sandwich will be stored in a pricing table, represented by a JS object.
 2. Your program will dynamically consult the pricing table when determining how much money to require for payment.
 3. Payment status can be tracked as a property on the current order object, e.g., a simple Boolean `payment:true|false`.
 4. If an order is rejected, then